 If a properly transferred Import Player or US Player moves from a US based Team that participates in a Canadian League to a Junior Team, including major junior, within Canada, a Release and transfer would be required.
 If a properly transferred Import Player moves from a US based Team that participates in a Canadian League or an Import Player moves from a Canadian based Team that participates in a Canadian or US based League, including major junior, then that move shall also be subject to any applicable home Federation rules, as well as the provisions of this Agreement.
-Should an Import Player that has been properly transferred to a US based Team that participates in a Canadian League move to another Junior Team within the USA, a trade/consent form would have to be processed.
+Should an Import Player that has been properly transferred to a US based Team that participates in a Canadian that participate